silverpond/machine-learning-python-test/README.md

 5. _Bias in ML_: A notebook that explains how bias can be found in ML models, and highlights a few ways that people are attempting to solve this problem.

+6. _Precision scores_: An overview of the different measures that people use to assess the capability of different ML models.